vasveena/amazon-emr-ttt-workshop/docs/day1/spark/exercise.md

 ```

 If you do not want to use AWS CLI in your local desktop, you can submit the below command directly on your Session Manager session created for EMR leader node.
-You will also find an EC2 instance called "JumpHost" in the EC2 Web Console.
+You will also find an EC2 instance called "JumpHost" in the [EC2 Web Console](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:v=3;search=:jumphost) (Right click -> Open Link in New Tab).

 ![Spark - 14](images/spark-14.png)